demml/opsml/README.md

   - **Cards**: Track, version and store a variety of ML artifacts via cards (data, models, runs, projects) and a SQL-based card registry system.
 Think `trading cards for machine learning`.

-  - **Type Checking**: Type checking for data and model artifacts.
+  - **Type Checking**: Strongly typed and type checking for data and model artifacts.

-  - **Support**: Robust support for a variety of ML libraries and storage types.
+  - **Support**: Robust support for a variety of ML and data libraries.

   - **Automation**: Automated processes including onnx model conversion, metadata creation and production packaging.